-Sales Process: Handle Objections and Use Closing Techniques
+Sales Process: How to Handle Objections and Use Closing Techniques

 The fact is that objections are good.
 Objections indicate interest.
-Successful sales have twice as many objections as unsuccessful sales.
+And successful sales have twice as many objections as unsuccessful sales.

 Another response to an objection can be, “Obviously you have a good reason for saying that, do you mind if I ask what it is?”
 Often the customer does not have a good reason for objecting and this will help to clarify that.